 Williams Mullen represents bank trust departments and trust companies, as well as individual executors, administrators, and trustees regarding both complex and routine issues arising in the context of a fiduciary relationship.
 We also advise bank executives and directors, as well as other fiduciaries, in matters involving fiduciary obligations.
 We handle claims involving breach of fiduciary duty, malfeasance or mismanagement.

 We defend corporate and institutional executors and trustees in matters involving allegations of breach of fiduciary duty, including failure to adhere to the prudent investor rule, improper distribution to beneficiaries and breach of duty of loyalty and impartiality.
 We advise bank clients with respect to best practices to minimize and avoid fiduciary liability.
 Section attorneys handle trust construction, reformation and rescission suits, as well as tax controversy matters before the Internal Revenue Service (IRS) and state taxing authorities.
 We also represent corporate fiduciaries in tax-related litigation in federal court (including U.S. Tax Court) and state courts.
-On a regular basis, we handle matters involving charitable trusts and tax-exempt organizations, and substitution of trustee matters.
+On a regular basis, we handle matters involving charitable trusts and tax-exempt organizations and substitution of trustee matters.

-Our Financial Services Section is a leader in internet technology and online banking issues.
+Our Financial Services Practice is a leader in internet technology and online banking issues.
 In conjunction with our technology law and e-commerce teams, we offer clients an array of services related to internet banking, compliance issues and other online matters.

-Attorneys in the Financial Services Section work with the firm's trial teams to represent clients with civil litigation needs in state and federal courts and before administrative agencies at all governmental levels.
+Attorneys in the Financial Services Practice work with the firm's trial teams to represent clients with civil litigation needs in state and federal courts and before administrative agencies at all governmental levels.
 We have significant experience in a wide variety of commercial, banking and finance issues including contracts, construction, secured transactions, creditors' rights, bankruptcy, defense of lender liability claims, eminent domain and regulatory matters.